oracle-livelabs/adb/shared/adb-real-time-spm/intro/intro.md

 Estimated time for the entire workshop: 50 minutes

 ### Objectives
-The aim of this workshop is to become familiar with real-time SPM.
-You will also learn about how to configure the feature.
+The aim of this workshop is to become familiar with real-time SQL plan management.

 The steps are: